Intelligent-Retinal-Imaging-Systems/IntegrationDocumentation/docs/integration/CloudDirect.md

 The OrderingProvider structure allows you to specify the Provider ordering the exam.
 Previously submitted providers can be looked up by NPI, thus not requiring the full definition.
 If your workflow is configured to have a default ordering provider, it is not necessary to include this information.
 However, if you are not configured for a default ordering provider, the order will error.

 If you are providing an NPI that links to a previously used Provider, NPI is the only required field.
-Otherwise, Name is the only requiement.
+Otherwise, Name is the only requirement.

 While NPI and Taxonomy are not required, it could have downstream effects on the order results if that information is expected.